 An emerging segment of people, often referred to as “nones,” belong to a group of religiously unaffiliated Americans who are rising in numbers.
-According to a 2014 Pew Research Center study, “nones” make up 23% of U.S. adults.
+According to a recent Pew Research Center study, “nones” make up 23% of U.S. adults.
 The demographics of this group vary widely in race, ethnicity, educational background, income or region.
-While the number of “nones” is higher in the millennial generation, Pew also noted an increase between the studies in 2007 and 2014 in every living generation.
+While the number of “nones” is higher in the millennial generation, Pew also noted that this number is increasing in every living generation.

-Because of this trend, more and more families request non-religious services where the focus is on celebrating their loves one’s life rather than an afterlife in which they don’t necessarily believe.
-As the number of “nones” climb, it’s vital for funeral homes to keep pace with changing consumer preferences.
-If a preneed or at-need family is looking to plan a service for their loved one, but consider themselves religiously unaffiliated, here are a few celebration of life ideas to keep in mind.
+Because of this trend, more and more families request non-religious services where the focus is on celebrating their loved one’s life rather than an afterlife in which they don’t necessarily believe.
+As the number of “nones” climbs, it’s vital for funeral homes to keep pace with changing consumer preferences.
+If a preneed or at-need family is looking to plan a service for their loved one, but consider themselves religiously unaffiliated, here are a few celebration-of-life ideas to keep in mind.